What should you do to prepare the home for the photoshoot?

 Lights off, please.
-Artificial lighting will skew the colors for the home to yellow or blue.
+Artificial lighting will skew the colors of the home to yellow or blue.
 Natural outside light is the best.
 In rooms with no windows, the photographer will adjust the lighting accordingly.

 Window Shades Shutters and Blinds:

 Horizontal blinds and shutters - make sure all horizontal blinds and shutters are open to allow as much natural light in as possible.
-Don’t worry if the neighbor’s house is right next to you or there is something in the view.
+Don’t worry if the neighbor’s house is right next to you or if there is something in the view.
 We will overexpose these photos so the view won’t be seen.

 Vertical blinds - fully open as well.